Enemy 1: overcoming (feeling of) rejection

 Enemy 3: overcoming himself

 David’s next enemy was Saul himself.
-Starting with the song of the women of Israel in 1 Samuel 18:7, verse 8 reads, then Saul was furious with anger.
-Saul was then burned by the flames of jealousy.
-David must now start running to escape the threats and assassination attempts made by Saul.
-There was a range of 10 to 15 years about David’s fleeing until he was later made king by Israel in 2 Samuel 5.
-It was a long process David had to face.
+Starting with the song of the women of Israel in 1 Samuel 18:7, verse 8 reads, “Then Saul was furious with anger.”
+Saul was consumed by flames of jealousy, and David had to start running to escape the threats and assassination attempts made by Saul.
+David was on the run for 10 to 15 years before he was finally made king of Israel in 2 Samuel 5.
+It was a long and arduous process that David had to endure.

-When Saul confronted David, Saul did not come to duel David like Goliath.
-Unlike the Lion and the Bear who came to take what David was guarding.
-Saul also did not come against David in the midst of David’s loneliness.
-But Saul came with his entire army and kingdom.
-So David practically had to deal with his own country and people when Saul became his enemy.
-This is an enemy much bigger than the Lion, Bear, and Goliath.
-An enemy that might even be too big for a David.
-And to make matters worse, David knew that God didn’t want him to kill Saul with his hands.
-1 Samuel 24: 6, 26:11.
+When Saul confronted David, he didn’t challenge him to a duel like Goliath.
+Unlike the lion and bear who came to steal what David was guarding, Saul came with his entire army and kingdom.
+David had to contend with his own country and people when Saul became his enemy.
+This was a much bigger enemy than the lion, bear, and Goliath, and one that might even have been too big for David.
+To make matters worse, David knew that God didn’t want him to kill Saul with his own hands, as stated in 1 Samuel 24:6 and 26:11.

-In other words, even in this matter, the Word of God was the same to David, the LORD does not save with sword and spear; for the battle is the LORD’s, 1 Samuel 17:47.
-Even to defeat this enemy, God wanted David to rely completely on Him.
-He didn’t want him to use his skills of war, He didn’t want him to use sword and javelin to defeat Saul.
-David had to endure until the time come for Saul to die.
-And he must endure without losing his faith.
+In essence, the Word of God remained the same for David in this matter: “the LORD does not save with sword and spear; for the battle is the LORD’s.”
+(1 Samuel 17:47).
+Even in defeating this enemy, God wanted David to rely completely on Him.
+He did not want David to use his military skills, nor did He want him to use a sword and javelin to defeat Saul.
+David had to endure until the time came for Saul to die.
+He had to endure without losing his faith.

-Proverbs 16:32 says whoever is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city.
-Other translations say, gentleness and humbleness are better than muscle, self-control is better than political power.
-Another translation also says, will you be a great and mighty person?
+Proverbs 16:32 states that “whoever is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city“.
+Other translations render this verse as “gentleness and humbleness are better than muscle, self-control is better than political power.”
+Another translation advises, “will you be a great and mighty person?
 Better to be known as being patient and slow to anger.
 Will you conquer a city?
-Master your anger before you conquer a city.
-Even in the translation of the Septuagint, this verse says that it is better to be someone who forgives than someone who is strong.
+Master your anger before you conquer a city.”
+Even in the Septuagint translation, this verse suggests that it is better to be someone who forgives than someone who is strong.

-God wanted David to defeat Saul with a different spirit.
-Against Saul’s jealousy, violence, attitudes behavior which always involve physical strength that has a tendency to injure, destroy and kill, with gentleness, humility, and forgiveness, and yielding to Him.
-David even came to the point where he had to run and stay in enemy territory for more than a year.
-Even so, the problem did not end because the place where they were taking refuge, the city of Ziklag, was captured and held captive by the Amalekites in 1 Samuel 30.
-But David managed to get through all of this without using his own hands to kill Saul.
-Yes, he did not escape the test of God but he passed!
+God wanted David to defeat Saul with a different approach.
+Against Saul’s jealousy, violence, and destructive behavior, which relied on physical strength that had a tendency to injure, destroy, and kill, David was to use gentleness, humility, forgiveness, and yield to God.
+David even had to flee and stay in enemy territory for over a year.
+However, the problem did not end there because the city where they had taken refuge, Ziklag, was captured and held captive by the Amalekites in 1 Samuel 30.
+Despite all of this, David managed to persevere without using his own hands to kill Saul.
+Although he faced God’s tests, he passed them!

-King Saul died in battle with the Philistines, with Jonathan, Abinadab, and Malkisua, 1 Samuel 31:3-4.
-A battle that almost involved David as part of the Philistine army, 1 Samuel 29:6.
-Fortunately, God caused unrest among the Philistine warlords, 1 Samuel 29:3-4.
-If not, Saul could have died in David’s hands or his army
+King Saul met his end in battle against the Philistines, along with his sons Jonathan, Abinadab, and Malkisua, as described in 1 Samuel 31:3-4.
+David almost became involved in the battle as a member of the Philistine army, as mentioned in 1 Samuel 29:6.
+However, God intervened by causing unrest among the Philistine warlords, as detailed in 1 Samuel 29:3-4.
+If not for this intervention, Saul could have met his end at the hands of David or his army.

-After Saul died, David finally became king.
-He was thirty years old when he became king; He reigned for forty years as the second king of Israel.
-In Hebron, he reigned over Judah 7 years and six months, and in Jerusalem, he reigned 33 years over all Israel and Judah.
-2 Samuel 5: 4-5.
+After Saul’s death, David finally became king.
+He was thirty years old when he ascended to the throne and reigned for forty years as the second king of Israel.
+He ruled over Judah for 7 years and six months in Hebron, and then he reigned over all Israel and Judah for 33 years in Jerusalem, according to 2 Samuel 5:4-5.

 Leave a Reply